JamesRickards-Canada/Isogeny/README.md

 6. Call "make clean" to clean up the files created.

 ## Sage integration
 You need to make sure that when you call "make setup" you find the version of PARI/GP installed with the version of Sage you are using.
 For example, on CoCalc, it should be in /ext/sage/VERSION/local.
-Once the project is built,
+Once the project is built, you can call:

+load("ssl_pari.sage")\
+G = ssl_graph(101, 8)

+to create the supersingular 8-isogeny graph for p = 101 as a DiGraph.
+You can then retrieve its adjacency matrix from this, display it, etc.

+If you want to play with the PARI/GP methods in Sage, then:

 1. Open Sage/Jupyter, and call gp.read('isogeny.gp') to load the methods

 2. To use the methods, the syntax is "g = gp.ssl_graph(101, [2, 3, 11])" (which computes the graph for p=103 and l=[2, 3, 11]).
 Note that this returns a PARI/GP object, which you may have to modify a bit to use with other sage methods.
-See below.

 3. ?gp.supersingular accesses the help

-In order to use the objects with other Sage functions, you need to convert them from PARI/GP objects.
-For example, to obtain an unlabelled supersingular graph, you can call:

-gp.read("isogeny.gp")\
-from sage.libs.pari.convert_sage import gen_to_sage\
-x=gp.ssl_graph(101, 3)\
-graph=gen_to_sage(pari(x)[1])\
-graph=[[x-1 for x in vtxcon] for vtxcon in graph]

-Then "graph" is a vector representing that the ith vertex has directed edges to all elements of graph[i].
-The reason for the last line is that in PARI/GP vectors start at 1, whereas in Python/Sage they start at 0, so we have to decrease every entry by 1 to make it work.